A Step-by-Step Guide for Launching your Photography WebsiteApr 16, 2022

 Step 5: Create killer content with a purpose

-Writing content for your website can be intimidating, but if you outline your main purpose for each page, the task becomes more manageable.
+Writing content for your website can be intimidating, but the task becomes more manageable if you outline your primary purpose for each page.
 Follow these best practices for adding content to your website:

 Step 6: Pre-launch tools to stack up on